-- 15 tiles in a 4\4 square with numbers from 1 to 15. - One empty cell. - A tile can be slid horizontally or vertically into an empty cell. - From an initial position, slide the tiles into a goal position. - Description Descri
+- 15 tiles in a 44 square with numbers from 1 to 15. - One empty cell. - A tile can be slid horizontally or vertically into an empty cell. - From an initial position, slide the tiles into a goal position. - ▶ Optimal version: using the fewest number of moves.